 Game-changing approach

-Levi’s project is dveloping four new research arms to shape the next generation of combination therapies for DIPG.
+Levi’s project is developing four new research arms to shape the next generation of combination therapies for DIPG.
 Take a closer look:

 research projects